 - Who is the electricity distributor in Tasmania?

 - Tasmania Energy FAQs

-The difference between retailers, distributors and generators
+What is the difference between retailers, distributors and generators?

 Before we get underway, it’s worth making a basic point on terminology.
 The electricity and gas markets can respectively be broken into three tiers – retailers, distributors and generators.